xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Maintainer</summary>**
-A role responsible for all test results of a test case.
+A role that is responsible for all test results of a test case.

-In Katalon TestOps, within an organization, you can assign a person to maintain a test case.
-The maintainer is then in charge of all history results of a test case.
+In Katalon TestOps, within an organization, you can assign a person to maintain a test case and the history of its test results.
 </details>

 **<details><summary>Organization</summary>**
-Brings together users, teams and projects in your company.
+Created to brings together all users, teams, and projects of a company.

-In Katalon TestOps, the organization level is the highest level of management, followed by the team level and then project level.
+In Katalon TestOps, the organization level is the highest level of management, followed by the team level and the project level.
 </details>

 **<details><summary>Path</summary>**
 Location of a test in Katalon Studio.

-In Katalon TestOps, each test has a path if it is uploaded from Katalon Studio to Katalon TestOps.
+In Katalon TestOps, each test case has a path if it is uploaded from Katalon Studio.
 </details>

 **<details><summary>Profile</summary>**
-A profile is set for each test suite in Katalon Studio.
-Hence, a test run can have multiple profiles in Katalon TestOps.
+A profile that is set for each test suite in Katalon Studio.

+In Katalon TestOps, a test run can have multiple profiles.
 This helps cover multiple and different environments to execute automated test scripts with ease.
 </details>

 **<details><summary>Properties (Visual Testing)</summary>**
-Represents an ID of the baseline image.
+Represents the ID of a baseline image.
 </details>

 **<details><summary>Release</summary>**
-Represents a version or a milestone of a software product.
+Represents a version or a milestone of your tested software.

 In Katalon TestOps, a release consists of one or more test cases.
 </details>